patooworld/PWCloud/Troubleshooting-Issues.md

 If you want to enable debug logging for startup then set the log level to `Debug` and run the `Developer: Reload Window` command

-### MSSQL Built-In Extension
+### MSSQL (Built-In Extension)

-In the User Settings, set the `mssql.logDebugInfo` to true to enable debug logs.
+If the `Mssql: Log Debug Info` user setting is set to true then debug log info will be sent to the `MSSQL` output channel.

+The `Mssql: Tracing Level` user setting is used to control the verbosity of the logging.

 ## Debug log location
 From Azure Data Studio run the `Developer: Open Logs Folder` command to open the path to the logs.
 There's many different type of log files that write there, a few of the commonly used ones are: